 - Teach or review basic commands before the baby arrives.

 - Introduce your dog to new gear, new routines, and new smells before the baby comes home.
-Encourage positive associations with all these new things.
+Encourage calm, positive associations with all these new things.

 - When introducing baby and pup, maintain boundaries and let your dog (respectfully) sniff.